crschnick/pdx_unlimiter/GUIDE.md

 - Use the automatic report functionality of the error reporter if it comes up
 - You can also open the issue reporter at 'Help' -> 'Report issue' in the menu bar
-- Alternatively, you can also open an issue on GitHub and describe the error in more detail
+- Alternatively, you can also open an issue on GitHub and describe the error in more detail or visit the Pdx-Unlimiter Discord server
 - If the application does not even start, or you want to dig deeper into the error cause, you can find the different log files at `<documents directory>\Pdx-Unlimiter\logs` on Windows and `~/.local/share/.pdx-unlimiter/logs` on Linux.